What is the UK Spouse Visa?

 To be eligible for a UK Spouse Visa, you will need to meet the following requirements:

-- You and your partner are either married or in a civil partnership.
-This marriage or civil partnership must be legally recognised in the UK;
+• You and your partner are either married or in a civil partnership.
+This marriage of civil partnership must be legally recognised in the UK;

 The Genuine and Subsisting Relationship Requirement